Salt Lake West Side Stories: Post Thirty-Two

 The Pioneer Park neighborhood welcomed LGBTQ+ people, but it is important to note that it was the only area where Salt Lake City citizens and Utahns allowed such places to exist.
 Well into the twentieth century, the city police closely surveilled gay and lesbian bars and taverns.

-Thank you for reading this post about members of Salt Lake’s LGBTQ+ peoples and businesses.
+Thank you for reading this post about members of Salt Lake City’s LGBTQ+ peoples and businesses.
 We hope that you join us for the next Salt Lake’s West Side Stories post about modern life in the Pioneer Park neighborhood.

-Would you like to read the next post (Post 33)?
-Current Challenges & Developments in the Post-Industrial Neighborhood: Part One
+Would you like to read the next post (post 33)?
+Current Challenges and Developments in a Post-Industrial Neighborhood: Part One